erikssommer/ta-student-lab-connect/README.md

 - Petter Leine Alnes

 ## Project description
 This project uses MQTT as communication protocol between two clients, a TA client and a student group client.
-The TA client is used to send out questions to the student group client.
-The student group client is used to answer the questions.
-The TA client can also send out a message to the student group client to indicate that the question is answered.
-The student group client can also send out a message to the TA client to indicate that the question is answered.
+The TA client is used to send out tasks to the student group clients.
+The student group clients is used by the groups to register progress and request help if needed.
+The TA client can then see the progress of the groups and help them if needed.

 ## How to run the project
 ### Install required packages